Sahaj-Kumar/04_BattleTank/README.md

 * *all the remaining lectures*

 ## What's next?
-Intend to add my own additional features, such as a regular emeny tank/mortar spawning, ammo pickups, score tracking.
+Intend to add my own additional features, such as a regular enemy tank/mortar spawning, ammo pickups, score tracking.